hoonzis/hoonzis.github.io/_posts/2011-07-19-provide-jsonp-with-your-wcf-services.md

 blogger_id: tag:blogger.com,1999:blog-1710034134179566048.post-2193220764597818623
 blogger_orig_url: http://hoonzis.blogspot.com/2011/07/provide-jsonp-with-your-wcf-services.html
 ---
 This post contains a small correction to MS provided example for returning JSONP with over WCF.
-The example is awailable [here](https://msdn.microsoft.com/en-us/library/cc716898(v=vs.90).aspx) and works in most cases correctly, except the case when you are returning a raw JSON, that is you are not returning object which is serialized in to JSON, but rather returning a Stream which represents this JSON.
+The example is available [here](https://msdn.microsoft.com/en-us/library/cc716898(v=vs.90).aspx) and works in most cases correctly, except the case when you are returning a raw JSON, that is you are not returning object which is serialized in to JSON, but rather returning a Stream which represents this JSON.

 Such case might occur if you are building the JSON dynamically and not just serializing objects.
-The exception which you might obtain will be something allong these lines:
+The exception which you might obtain will be something along these lines:

 ```
 Encountered invalid root element name 'Binary'. 'root' is the only allowed root element name.
 ```

 ### About JSONP
 JSON with Padding is a transport format, which uses the ability of *script* tag to execute scripts from different domains to overcome the cross-domain access issue.
 Generally the returned JSON is wrapped by JavaScript function which can be executed cross-domain.

 So before we start - JSONP support is already added to .NET 4 so the services can be configured to use JSONP only by adding the *CrossDomainScriptAccessEnabled* attribute.

 ### When the problem occurs
 However I am stuck with NET 3.5 - so I needed to provide JSONP manually.
 Actually that is not that hard because MS provides this functionality in the WCF-WF example package ([Downloadable here](http://msdn.microsoft.com/en-us/library/cc716898(v=vs.90).aspx)).